streamr-dev/network/README.md

 Option | Default value | Description
 ------ | ------------- | -----------
-socketIoUrl | http://localhost:8090 | Address of the `socketio-server` to connect to.
+server | http://api.streamr.com | Address of the server to connect to. autoConnect | false | If set to `true`, the client connects automatically on the first call to `subscribe()`.
+Otherwise an explicit call to `connect()` is required. autoDisconnect | true  | If set to `true`, the client automatically disconnects when the last channel is unsubscribed.
+Otherwise the connection is left open and can be disconnected explicitly by calling `disconnect()`.

 ## Subscription options